yuzibo/linux/Documentation/admin-guide/media/starfive_camss.rst

     :alt:   starfive_camss_graph.dot
     :align: center

-The driver has 2 video devices:
+The driver has 4 video devices:

+- output_params: The meta output device, transmitting the parameters to ISP module.
 - capture_raw: The capture device, capturing image data directly from a sensor.
-- capture_yuv: The capture device, capturing YUV frame data processed by the ISP module
+- capture_yuv: The capture device, capturing YUV frame data processed by the ISP module.
+- capture_scd: The meta capture device, capturing 3A statistics collection data processed by the ISP module.

 The driver has 3 subdevices:

-- stf_isp: is responsible for all the isp operations, outputs YUV frames.
+- stf_isp: is responsible for all the isp operations, outputs YUV frames and 3A statistics collection data.
 - cdns_csi2rx: a CSI-2 bridge supporting up to 4 CSI lanes in input, and 4
   different pixel streams in output.
 - imx219: an image sensor, image data is sent through MIPI CSI-2.